ballercat/wasm-loader/README.md

 [![Build Status](https://travis-ci.org/ballercat/wasm-loader.svg?branch=master)](https://travis-ci.org/ballercat/wasm-loader)
 [![Package Quality](http://npm.packagequality.com/shield/wasm-loader.svg)](http://packagequality.com/#?package=wasm-loader)

+# ⚠️ ⚠️ This loader is DEPRECATED.
+Use NATIVE Webpack 5 Support for WebAssembly as described [here](https://webpack.js.org/configuration/experiments/) or follow a tiny demo example [here](https://github.com/ballercat/minimal-webpack5-wasm-demo). ⚠️ ⚠️

 # WASM Binary Module loader for Webpack

 A simple `.wasm` binary file loader for Webpack.
 Import your wasm modules directly into your bundle as Constructors which return `WebAssembly.Instance`.
 This avoids the need to use fetch and parse for your wasm files.
 Imported wasm files